lizmat/articles/fall-cleanup.md

 About 3 weeks ago I thought it was time to go through the outstanding [Rakudo compiler](https://rakudo.org) issues (an implementation of the [Raku Programming Language](https://raku.org)) to see how many of them would have been fixed by now with the new Raku grammar.

-Because we have reached 85+% of test coverage of the new Raku Grammar in [roast, the official Raku test-suite](https://github.com/raku/roast?tab=readme-ov-file#the-official-raku-test-suite) (as defined by the number of test files that completely pass without any test failures),
+Why?
+Because we have reached 85+% of test coverage of the new Raku Grammar in [roast, the official Raku test-suite](https://github.com/raku/roast?tab=readme-ov-file#the-official-raku-test-suite).

+> Success as defined by the number of test files that *completely* pass without any test failures.
+Most othertest files also have tests passing, but they're not 100% clean.

 At that point there were 1312 open Rakudo issues, with the oldest being from 2017.